 The first thing I do is get a pocket full of small carrot bits and use a halter only and have a handler at the lead.
 I will softly place my right hand under the face and gently over onto the bridge of the nose, but not applying pressure.
 The horse must be free from restriction.
 You must never let this hand slip, ever (not an easy task).
 With my left hand, I will place it in the horse’s mouth, getting the horse use to having someone play with their gums and tongue.
 I try to get as far up into the mouth as possible.
 With a difficult horse, this could take up to 2 hours.
 Here is where timing IS EVERYTHING.
 When the horse pulls away, you must follow them and keep your left hand in or close to their mouth.
 If the horse pulls away and you lose the horse with your hands every time, you are setting the horse up to be trained to move away when hands come close (see how important this is?)!
 This is also why you need to go slow and soft: if you get demanding, chances are you will lose contact with the horse too many times, and you will set up an even tougher pattern of behavior you don’t want.
 Ego and anger play no part in good training.
 Every time the horse submits and surrenders, take your hands away, but not until the horse is quiet and accepting.

-The carrots come in when the horse stands quietly and lets you play with their mouth.
+The carrots come in when the horse stands quietly and allows you to play with their mouth.
 Once they surrender, get a carrot piece and give it to the horse.
 They will look for more – expect it but don’t punish it.
 Horses that are treated responsibly will know the sign for when they can and cannot get a treat, eventually.
 Reward is an important role in establishing “bonds” with horses.
 Are you bribing them with treats?
 I use to think so, but having used them regularly for a few years now, I wonder why I didn’t use them earlier.
 I find treats, given correctly, can speed up many of the training I do.
 Live and learn…

 I allow the horse to move around a bit, so the handler must allow the feet to move without the feet taking off.
 A good handler is worth their weight in gold.